descope-sample-apps/flask-react-sample-app/README.md

 - backend: the backend folder contains the flask app and server that will handle session validation
     - app.py: our main flask app (server)
+    - requirements.txt: a txt file with a list of our dependencies
 - frontend: the frontend folder contains our react app which is the client
     - descope-flask: this is our react app